sarthtalati/v1.1-API-Documentation/source/includes/_customer.md

 transactions=true | - | Retrieves transaction details of the customer.
 subscriptions=true | - | Retrieves subscription details of the customer.
 segments=true | - | Retrieves segment details of the customer if applicable.
-Segments are logical grouping of customers based on one or more parameters. member_care_access=true | - | For admin users, it will show  customers that are active within the vicinity of that user
+Segments are logical grouping of customers based on one or more parameters. member_care_access=true | - | For admin users, it will show  customers that are active within the vicinity of that user.

 <aside class="notice">Parameter marked with * is mandatory. </aside>